toufiqul-hasan/royal-auto-server-side/README.md

 ## Live Link: https://royal-auto-bd.web.app

-## Description:

-This is a vehicle inventory management website.
-This website has been created especially for automotive dealers, car sellers & auto motor retailers.
-Either you want to use it as a dealership website or as an inventory management website, this is the right website.
-This website is a multi purpose usage like dealership of motor & non motor vehicles.
-This website mainly designed & developed for car dealership business, auto listing website & comes handy for any kind of inventory management website.

-## Features & Functionality:
+## Features:

 - It's an inventory management website.
-- User can easily create their user account.
+- User can easily create their account.
-- After successfully account creation user can add product, delete product, restock product etc.
+- After successfully creating an account, users can add products, delete products, restock products etc.
-- Only logged in user can manage inventory.
+- Only logged in users can manage inventory.
-- User can reset their login password.
 - User can also log in using Google.
+- User can also reset their login password.

 ## Technologies Used In Client Side: